-Be Clear on Cancer: Regional oesophago-gastric cancer campaign, 2014 Caveats: This summary presents the results of the metrics on diagnostics in secondary care.
+Be Clear on Cancer: First national oesophago-gastric cancer campaign, 2015 Caveats: This summary presents the results of the metric on diagnostics in secondary care.
 This is one of a series of summaries that will be produced for this campaign, each focusing on a different metric.
 A comprehensive interpretation of the campaign incorporating a full evaluation of all the metrics is published separately.
 These metrics should not be considered in isolation.
-Diagnostics in secondary care The campaign The regional oesophago-gastric cancer campaign ran from 10 February 2014 to 9 March 2014 in the North of England.
-Key message There was no evidence to suggest that the national oesophago-gastric campaign had an impact on the number of X-rays and endoscopies carried out.
+Diagnostics in secondary care The campaign The first national oesophago-gastric cancer campaign ran from 26 January 2015 to 22 February 2015, in England.
+Key messages The national oesophago-gastric campaign may have had some impact on the number of X-rays and endoscopies carried out.
 The campaign's core message was:

-- 'Having heartburn, most days, for 3 weeks or more could be a sign of cancer - tell your doctor.'
-Metric: Diagnostics in secondary care This metric considers whether the regional oesophago-gastric cancer campaign had an impact on the number of imaging tests conducted by NHS providers in the North of England.
+'Having heartburn, most days, for 3 weeks or more could be a sign of cancer - tell your doctor.'
+Metric: Diagnostics in secondary care This metric considers whether the first national oesophago-gastric cancer campaign had an impact on the number of imaging tests conducted by NHS providers.
 These included X-rays (barium meal and swallow), and endoscopy tests conducted for suspected oesophago-gastric cancer and other medical conditions.
 The data on the total number of X-rays and endoscopies conducted were obtained from the Diagnostic Imaging Dataset (DID) held on NHS Digital's iView system (https://iview.hscic.gov.uk/Home/About).
 The data contains details of referrals by GPs, consultants and other healthcare professionals.
-This metric compares the difference in the monthly number of X-rays and endoscopies between the analysis period of February to May 2014 and the comparison period of April to July 2013.
-The comparison period of April to July 2013 was used for this analysis as collection of imaging tests in the DID did not commence until April 2013. &lt;sup>1 T-test was used for testing statistical significance.
+This metric compares the difference in the monthly number of X-rays and endoscopies between the analysis period of January to April 2015 and the comparison period of January to April 20141.
+Results Comparing the months January to April 2015 with January to April 2014, there was a 5.6% increase in the total number of X-rays and endoscopies for those aged 50 years and over, and a 4.6% increase for all ages (Table 1).
+However, these changes were not statistically significant.
+Figure 1 shows the number of X-rays and endoscopies from January 2014 to December 2015.

+1 T-test was used for testing statistical significance.